Aethodia/Legislation/Legislation/Law/LegalTextualSpec.rst

         #.  …every complete element [8]_ should be separated from any others by a newline.

+        #.  …every legal provision is its own item in an ordered or unordered list.

 #.
 It is encouraged (but not required) to…

     #.  …embolden the most important parts of each law [2]_ [3]_.